pratikgangan/pratik_solution/README.md

 ## Constraints

-- Use Python (minimum 3.5)
+- Use Python (minimum 3.5),java or nodejs
 - Do not introduce any system dependencies (databases, caches, search engines, docker, ..) to solve this task.
 This task is about your problem solving skills and not about creating a production ready system.
-It should not require more than `pip install` and `python <your_script>.py` to have a running service.
+It should not require more than installing the dependency (`pip install`) and  running the application (`python <your_script>.py`) to have a running service.
 - 72h after being added to the project, your pushing rights will be revoked and the latest commit of your implementation will be the basis for your evaluation.
-- Keep it simple: You are not expected to spend days on this - just proof that you know how to write great software in Python
+- Keep it simple: You are not expected to spend days on this - just proof that you know how to write great software

 ## Evaluation criteria

 In general you can think of the evaluation being a thorough peer review of your code.
 You will be evaluated by a number of criteria, among others:

-- How well did you apply engineering best practices (general & Python specific)?
+- How well did you apply engineering best practices (general & language specific)?
 - Is the service working as intended?
 - How readable is your code?
 - Does the service solve the problem